 On the other hand, if you’re looking for chest mount options or better mounts for larger cameras, check out the Cotton Carrier 1 Camera Vest and the other options in 5 ways to carry a DSLR camera on outdoor adventures.

-Leave a comment.
+Leave a comment!
 Have you tried a Strapshot?
+What do you use to carry your camera?